Miss Europe 1995

 Miss Europe 1995 was the 50th edition of the Miss Europe pageant and the 39th edition under the Mondial Events Organization.
 It was held in Istanbul, Turkey on October 23, 1995.
 Monika Žídková of the Czech Republic, was crowned Miss Europe 1995 by out going titleholder Lilach Ben-Simon of Israel.

+Following her win, Žídková became a successful businesswoman, launched her own cosmetic line (Miss Cosmetic), and later entered politics, serving as the mayor of her hometown, Kravaře.
+She is often cited as one of the most successful and beloved beauty queens in Czech history.
+Her victory in 1995 was a massive point of national pride, as she was the first woman from the newly formed Czech Republic (following the dissolution of Czechoslovakia) to win the title.